jirapon000/MAGMA/README.md

 | `pmi` | Picks the item most co-associated with symptoms already endorsed | `pmi_gain()` |
 | `entropy` | Picks the item expected to most reduce posterior uncertainty in θ, scaled by the item's population variability | `entropy_gain()` |

 Stopping rules differ by strategy.
-Fisher and Entropy stop once the posterior SD of θ is small enough; PMI stops once the best available gain stalls (`PMI_STALL_THRESHOLD`).
+Fisher and Entropy stop once the posterior SD of θ drops to 0.3 or below; PMI stops once the best available gain improves by less than 0.10 (`PMI_STALL_THRESHOLD`).

 4. Conversational question generation
 A LangChain prompt (`question_template`) takes the selected clinical domain, the current θ, evidence so far, and conversation history, and asks GPT-4o to phrase one natural, empathetic, single-sentence question.
 The prompt avoids clinical-sounding phrasing and always weaves in the 2-week PHQ-8 timeframe naturally.